-At the time of its operation, schools were segregated with White children attending one school and African American students attending another.
-Segregation was applied to many areas of daily life such as eating in restaurants, riding public transit, using restrooms, attending public gatherings and schools.
+At the time of its operation, schools were segregated with white children attending one school and African American students attending another.
+Segregation was applied to many areas of daily life such as eating in restaurants, riding public transit, using restrooms, attending public gatherings, as well as schools.